 GAL and RiskVision

-Resolver performs full monthly backup, weekly incremental backup and hourly DB Transaction logs backup, retain a copy of 5 weeks of full backups before cycling.
+Resolver performs full monthly backup, weekly incremental backup, and hourly DB Transaction logs backup, retaining a copy of 5 weeks of full backups before cycling.

 Computer Operations – Availability